ViniciusMikuni/OmniLearned/README.md

 ## Contributing

-if you find any bugs or have suggestions to improve the framework feel free to open an issue.
+If you find any bugs or have suggestions to improve the framework feel free to open an issue.
 If you plan to submit a PR don't forget to lint the code first.

 ### Linting
 To lint the code, run: